-With the some semblance of pre-pandemic normality returning, a return to normal habits has is taking place in the world of driving.
+With some semblance of pre-pandemic normality returning, a return to normal habits is taking place in the world of driving.

 The majority of UK adults expect to travel as they did before the pandemic, according to a recent survey by the Campaign for Better Transport.
 This means that private cars will remain the vehicle of choice for shopping, leisure, and personal matters, favoured by 50%, 54% and 52% of respondents respectively.

 In fact, it may be an understatement to assume that personal cars will merely return to pre-pandemic usage.
 The latest RAC Report on Motoring found that the pandemic has actually set back attitudes towards public transport by decades: the RAC’s research indicates that almost 60% of car owners consider their vehicle essential, and reluctance to use public transport – presumably in response to COVID-related safety concerns – is at an 18-year high.